hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/06_qc_running_fastqc_sbatch.md

 ## Moving files to our results directory
 mv *fastqc* ../results/fastqc/
 ```
+> **NOTE:** These are the same commands we used in the interactive session.
+Since we are writing them as a script, the `tab` completion function will not work here.
+So be aware of any potential typos!

-Save and quit the script.
-Now, let's submit the job to the slurm:
+Once done with your script, click `esc` to exit the INSERT mode.
+Then save and quit the script by typing `:wq`.
+You may double check your script by typing `cat mov10_fastqc.run`.
+Now, if everything looks good, let's submit the job to the slurm:

 ```bash
 $ sbatch mov10_fastqc.run
 ```

+You should immediately see a prompt saying `Submitted batch job JobID`.
+Your job is assigned with that unique identifier `JobID`.
 You can check on the status of your job with:

 ```bash
 $ O2sacct
 ```

+Look for the row that corresponds to your `JobID`.
+The third column indicates the state of your job.
+Possible states include `PENDING`, `RUNNING`, `COMPLETED`.
+Once your job state is `RUNNING`, you should expect it to finish in less than two minutes.
+When the state is `COMPLETED`, that means your job is finished.

 > **NOTE:** Other helpful options for checking/managing jobs are available as a [cheatsheet](https://wiki.rc.hms.harvard.edu/display/O2/O2+Command+CheatSheet) from HMS-RC.

+Check out the output files in your directory.
 ```bash
 $ ls -lh ../results/fastqc/
 ```
-There should also be standard error (`.err`) and standard out (`.out`) files from the job listed in `~/rnaseq/scripts`.
+There should also be a standard error (`.err`) and standard out (`.out`) files from the job listed in `~/rnaseq/scripts`.
 You can move these over to your `logs` directory and give them more intuitive names:

 ```bash
 $ mv *.err ../logs/fastqc.err
 $ mv *.out ../logs/fastqc.out
 ```
+> **NOTE:** The `.err` and `.out` files store log information during the script running.
+They are helpful resources, especially when your script does not run as expected, and you need to troubleshoot the script.
+In our case, these two files store the progresses of FASTQC running, information that you would see in the terminal when using the interactive session.

 ***
 **Exercise**